Kraken vs Coinbase – Which Crypto Exchange is Best?

 Kraken does not charge deposit or withdrawal fees for most deposit methods, including bank transfers, wires, and SWIFT transactions.

 Coinbase does not charge deposit fees for bank transfers but charges a $10 fee for wires and a 2.5% fee for PayPal deposits.
 There are no fees for most withdrawals.
-However, if you want to make an instant withdrawal to a debit card or credit card, Coinbase charges a 1.5% fee.
+However, if you want to make an instant withdrawal to a debit or credit card, such as for Instant withdrawal casinos, Coinbase charges a 1.5% fee.

 0.9% for stablecoins